Command handler specifications

 prog

-The Helix Server client application through which the user issued the command.
+The Helix Core Server client application through which the user issued the command.
 This feature enables you to handle commands on a per-application basis.

 version